 Growing up on a farm, Joani Schultz learned early the meaning of faith.
 Each year her dad, Bud, would begin the process: preparing the soil, planting the seeds, cultivating the crops, and harvesting the grain.
 But life on the farm wasn’t always that smooth.
 Every week the family would watch the sky and give thanks for receiving just the right amount of rain and sunshine to grow the crops.
 Other times they’d struggle, for nature didn’t always deliver prosperity.
 Sometimes ominous tornado clouds loomed.
 Other times hail shredded fledgling greenery.
-And occasionally life — giving rain overdosed into torrents of devastating flood water.

 Parents indeed are God’s design for passing along the faith for generations.
 In The Family-Friendly Church, Ben Freudenburg and Rick Lawrence write: “Parents are the primary Christian educators in the church, and the family is the God-ordained institution for building faith in young people and for passing faith on from one generation to the next.”

 Search Institute produced a landmark study called Effective Christian Education: A National Study of Protestant Congregations.
 Within the study lies a profound message for church educators.
 Search discovered what factors were involved in producing people who now profess a mature faith.
 Here’s what they found:

 Analyses of the results of this study reveal that certain personal experiences have a measurable positive impact on the maturity of faith of the believer.
 The most powerful of these experiences is conversation about God with one’s mother during the ages of 5 through 12.
 But among the five mainline denominations 16- to 18-year-olds, almost 40 percent say that event rarely or never occurred for them.
 Among adults, 26 percent did not have that experience in childhood.

 Talk with father, relatives, friends.